Skip to main content

 • “No microtransactions, no must be online to play.”

-• “Game is so badly unoptimized the developers pushed DLC out to hide the fact it's trash.
-Keep forgetting I don't have an opinion on Steam because people who defend unoptimized slop are clueless on what's really going on.
+• “Game is so badly unoptimized the devs pushed DLC out to hide the fact it's trash, keep forgetting I don't have an opinion on Steam because people who defend unoptimized slop are clueless on what's really going on.
 It's a typical cash grab title.”

 • “I want to help support small studios, but this is just a cash grab for an unfinished product.”